 If you are a victim of a construction worker accident and you are looking for workers’ compensation, then you need to call us today.

-Third Party Personal Injury Cases
+Third Party Personal Injury Cases in Miami

 As a construction worker, you have a relationship with your employer.
 But your employer also has a relationship with the person who was hiring them.
 Under certain circumstances, an injured construction worker is able to sue them as well.
 This means that you may be entitled to additional compensation, which can help you recover.